skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 ### Money

 When writing about U.S. currency, use the dollar sign before the amount.
-When referring to amounts of U.S. currency in cents or greater than $1 million, use numerals followed by words:
+When referring to amounts of U.S. currency in cents or greater than $1 million, use numerals followed by words.

 <div class="example" markdown="1">
 #### Yes